libgdx/libgdx.github.io/wiki/articles/external-tutorials.md

 ---
 title: External tutorials
 ---
 This page gives a list of some **external tutorials**, if our wiki here isn't enough for you.
 If you're looking for some **representative games** made with libGDX, have a look at our collection [here](/showcase/).
 If you're interested in some **tools and frameworks to use with libGDX**, [this curated list](https://github.com/rafaskb/awesome-libgdx) may be of help.
-We also have a list of useful resources on our discord server.
+We also have a list of useful resources on our [Discord server](/community/discord/).

-*Preliminary note:* Given the nature of this page's content it is likely that some of the links displayed here might become offline or even change.
+*Preliminary note:* Given the nature of this page's content, it is likely that some of the links displayed here might become offline or even change.
 If you spot some broken link or wrong information please feel free to edit this page so we can keep our wiki as up-to-date as possible.
 Thank you.
+{: .notice--info}

-## General tutorial websites
+# General tutorial websites
 These are webpages where individuals or companies write about their experience with libGDX from a technical perspective.
 Some of the tutorials present in these pages are also referenced below in more topic specific sections but if you're just looking to some websites where people talk about their general experiences with libGDX you should start here.

 ### Some one-page tutorials for beginners